GotHima/aws-bedrock-react/README.md

 ### Development

-- to deploy to the sandbox environment, run `npx ampx sandbox`
+- to deploy the backend to the sandbox environment, run `npx ampx sandbox`
 - an output file `amplify_outputs.json` will be created in the root dir
 - it will continue to watch for any new changes and redeploy it
+- as for the frontend (React), run `npm run dev`

 ### [Optional] Deployment